RediSearch/RediSearch/docs/docs/administration/extensions.md

 ### RSToken

-RSToken represents a single query token to be expanded and is defined as:
+`RSToken` represents a single query token to be expanded, and is defined as:

 ```c
 /* A token in the query.
 The expanders receive query tokens and can expand the query with more query